British Leyland Motor Corp v Armstrong Patents Co: Background

 The factual context of the Leyland case was that British Leyland (BL), the owner of copyright in drawings of the exhaust pipe of a motor car (the Morris Marina) having sold or authorized the sale of the motor car, sought to use the law against copyright infringement to prevent the aftermarket sale of replacement exhaust pipes to purchasers of those motor cars.
 British Leyland's cars reproduced the drawings in a three dimensional form.
 Armstrong copied the exhaust pipes of BL's car and thus indirectly copied the drawings.
 BL sued Armstrong to enjoin the copying.

 Lower court rulings

 BL were successful in the lower courts.
-The trial judge (Foster, J) and an intermediate appellate judge (Oliver, LJ) rejected Armstrong's concept of implied licence as applied to these exhaust pipes.
+The trial judge (Judge Foster) and an intermediate appellate judge (Lord Justice Oliver) rejected Armstrong's concept of implied licence as applied to these exhaust pipes.
 Consequently, the trial court entered an injunction against Armstrong, which the Chancery Division of the High Court of Justice upheld.